LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Introduction

 \item \textbf{Semantic grounding through a learned discriminator}: To inject semantic information into the discrete space, we introduce a HuBERT-based discriminator for representation alignment.
-This mechanism ensures that the learned embeddings remain semantically grounded in non-autoregressive frameworks. \end{itemize}
+This mechanism ensures that the learned embeddings remain semantically grounded in non-autoregressive frameworks.
+Compared with earlier approaches this approach is different as it employs Hubert features in the discriminator. \end{itemize}